AI Governance and Security

 -

-Change validation: Carefully reviewing all modifications that the AI Agent makes to catalog items, rules, descriptions, and other platform assets.
-Users are responsible for ensuring Agent-generated changes are accurate and appropriate before accepting and propagating them across the system.
+Change validation: Carefully reviewing all modifications that the AI Agent makes to catalog items, rules, descriptions, and other platform assets before accepting and propagating them.

 -